-A device running UBOS can be thought of as always being in a particular state.
+A UBOS Device can be thought of as always being in a particular state.
 The following diagram shows these as a state chart:

 - “Powered Off”, or

 When “Powered On”, initially it is:

 - “Booting”, until the boot process is complete and it is in state

 ubos-adminis running, the device is in “In Maintenance”.

 ubos-admin completes, the device goes back to being “Operational”.

 The device can further be:

 - “Shutting Down”, going back to “Powered Off”, or

 - “Rebooting”, going back to “Operational”.